20 - 26 March 2021, Arctic Science Summit Week 2021

 Several scientists took partin the ASM2 as national representatives for their countries.
 Some of the colleagues working for Blue-Action attended the ASM2: Denmark was represented by Steffen M. Olsen and Shuting Yang (DMI), Germany by Kathrin Stephen (IASS), Tor Eldevik (UiB) for Norway.

 Outcomes of the ASM2: the final, signed statement from ASM2 can be downloaded here.
 Note that both YOPP and SAON are profiled as concrete actions for collaboration.
 From the EC, Marie-Anne Coninsx explained how the EC will continue to step up on their engagement in Arctic research.

 17-19 October 2018, Climateurope Festival 2018, "Climate information at your service", Belgrade (RS)

-Mark will be presenting the case study on fishery at the Climateurope Festival.
+Mark will be presenting the at the Climateurope Festival.

 Blue-Action representative: Mark Payne (DTU Aqua)